-The prix-fixe set-up offers multi-course meals for $25 for brunch or lunch and either $42 or $59 for dinner, excluding drinks, taxes and tips.
+The prix-fixe set-up offers multi-course meals for $30 for brunch or lunch and either $45 or $60 for dinner, excluding drinks, taxes and tips.

 The appeal of Chicago Restaurant Week is the chance to explore different restaurants, neighborhoods and cuisines at discounted prices.
 Diners will get to sample some of the city’s best restaurants for less than it would usually cost.
-Although not required, reservations are recommended because many restaurants are packed for restaurant week.
+Although not required, reservations are recommended because many restaurants are packed for Restaurant Week.

 Here are some of our picks for this year’s offerings.